Skip to main content

 Location in Belize: We have many locations in Belize to serve, so we base your exact partnership location upon the ministries you choose, as well as the lodging.

-Lodging: You have the option of choosing a Floor Stay, which is included in the per person cost, or upgrade to a Guesthouse/Hotel Stay.
-Floor Stays require you to bring your own bedding and air mattress, and a Guesthouse/Hotel Stay has beds, bedding, and A/C provided.
+Lodging: You have the option of Choosing a Floor Stay or a Hotel Stay.
+Floor Stays require you to bring your own bedding and air mattress, and a Hotel Stay has beds, A/C, and bedding provided.
 Either option is available in Belize, and ample showers/bathrooms are available for your team.

 Transportation: Teams fly into the Belize City airport.
-From there, you can choose for our staff to pick you up and provide on the ground transportation for an upgraded cost, typically in the Thirst Missions bus or vans depending upon the size of your team, or there is an option for your team to rent their own vehicles.
+From there, our staff will pick you up and provide on-the-ground transportation for the duration of your mission trip, typically in the Thirst Missions bus or vans depending on the size of your team.

 Meals/Snacks/Water: 3 meals/day plus water, ice and snacks provided.
 Breakfast would be served at the lodging location..
 Lunch at our ministry sites.
 Supper would be prepared by local cooks from the churches we partner with.